SpencerDAV/HapticMorseCode/README.md

 # HapticMorseCode
-Simple script for mapping text to vibration patterns
+Some scripts for mapping text to vibration patterns.

+MorseCode.py and MorseCodeSingleChan.py have additional featurs specifically for training/learning Morse Code